icure/medtech-docs/sdks/how-to/how-to-manage-notifications.md

 ### Retrieving Notifications Using Complex Criteria

-If you want to retrieve a set of Notifications that satisfy complex criteria, you can use a Filter.
+If you want to retrieve a set of Notifications that satisfy complex criteria, you can use a `Filter`.
-In this example, a Healthcare Professional filters all their Notifications that were created after a certain date.
+In this example, a {{Hcp}} filters all their Notifications that were created after a certain date.

 <!-- file://code-samples/{{sdk}}/how-to/manage-notifications/index.mts snippet:creates after date filter-->
 ```typescript